apetrovYa/interview-devops-engineer/assessment-1/README.md

 ### Functional

-1. Create a resource group in West Europe;
+1. Create a ResourceGroup in West Europe;

 2. Create a Storage Account (SA).
-The SA must be encrypted, has a unique name.
+The SA must be encrypted, has a Unique Name.
-      The name must start with the "sentia" prefix;
+   The name must have the string "sentia" as prefix;

 3. Create a Virtual Network (VN).
-The VN must have 3 subnets.
+The created VN must have 3 subnets.
    The address prefix must be 172.16.0.0/12;

 4. All the resources must have the following tags:

+    - Environment='Test';

-    Environment='Test', Company='Sentia'.
+    - Company='Sentia'.

+5. Using the REST API:

-5. Create a policy definition using the REST API.
-It must restrict the resourcetypes to only allow: compute, network and storage resourcetypes;
+    - Create a PolicyDefinition, that restricts the resourcetypes to only:

+        - Microsoft.Compute/*;

+        - Microsoft.Network/*;

+        - Microsoft.Storage/*;

-6. Using the REST API, assign the policy defintion to the subscription and resource group created previously.
+6. Assign the policy defintion to the SubscriptionId and Resource Group created previously.

 ### Non functional

-This set of requirements characterize the quality attributes for the deployment script.
-The non functional requirements are:
+The following set of requirements characterize the quality attributes for the deployment script.
+These requirements are:

 1. Reusability;